Quicklist: Toilet Types and Options

 Touchless flush toilets are most commonly seen in public restrooms.

-Instead of pushing down on a button, lever, or another flush valve, the toilet flushes automatically when it detects that you’re doing using it.
+Instead of pushing down on a button, lever, or another flush valve, the toilet flushes automatically when it detects that you’re using it.

 Most residential touchless flush toilets utilize a motion sensor on top of the toilet tank.
 Wave your hand above the sensor to flush.